salsohrab20/AdrianCantrill-DVA-C02/XXI. NOSQL Databases & DynamoDB/VII. DynamoDB - Accelerator (DAX).md

 ## DAX Architecture

+DAX is a cluster service where nodes are placed into different availability zones.

 ![alt text](./Images/image-12.png)

+> Note : DynamoDB is a public service, but DAX is not, it is private service deployed within VPC.

 - **Deployed within a VPC** and spans **multiple AZs** for high availability.
 - **DAX Cluster Components:**
   - **Primary Node**: Handles read/write and replicates to replicas.
   - **Replica Nodes**: Handle read-only traffic.
 - Accessed through a **single cluster endpoint** (like RDS).

+> Primary nodes supports Write operation and Replica nodes supports Read operation.

 ### Two Types of Caches